pysat/pysatCDAAC/.github/pull_request_template.md

 - Test B

 **Test Configuration**:
-* Operating system
+* Operating system: Hal
-* Version number
+* Version number: Python 3.X
 * Any details about your local setup that are relevant

 # Checklist: